 We used wild-caught, Icelandic cod loin because the thickness is pretty uniform throughout the fillet.
 You can use any fish you prefer; however, dial the cooking time up or down depending on the thickness and density of the fish.

 Also, be mindful of the asparagus size you choose: thin fillets = skinny asparagus; thick/dense fillets = thick asparagus.
-Simple stuff.
+Easy stuff.😉

-With the toppings, the fresh, aromatic combination of anise-flavored fennel, thyme, dill, and lemon works perfectly with a little schmear of pesto and splash of dry vermouth.
+With the toppings, the fresh aromatic combination of anise-flavored fennel, thyme, dill, and lemon work perfectly with a little schmear of pesto and splash of dry vermouth.

 A Happy Packet

 Once done assembling, the key takeaway when folding up your packets is they need to be completely sealed.
 No leaks.
 The fish and veggies need to steam in their juices to cook properly.
 If you’ve found parchment paper to behave like a petulant child and not cooperate when folding, aluminum foil is ok to use in this recipe.
 TIP: You don’t want to use foil with a bunch of highly acidic ingredients.
 The foil can react and leave a metallic taste behind.

 When the packets are done, resist the temptation of tearing into them.
 It’s best to let the packets rest a few minutes, and open carefully to avoid a steamed fish facial.

 Garnishes of extra thyme, dill and fennel fronds add a nice, finishing touch.
 Lastly, have warm, crusty bread on hand to mop up the juices.
 Hope you enjoy and cheers to the weekend! xx, Kim

 More Light & Healthy Fish Recipes!